robmadole/jig/docs/source/pluginapi.rst

     process.stdout.write('Always look on the bright side of life');
     process.exit(0);

-The output of this plugin would be:
+Running this plugin with Jig will give you output like this:

 ::